pascaldekloe/jwt/README.md

 log.Print("hello ", claims.Subject)
 ```

-JWT allows for security enforcement without the need for a central decision
-point—that is, the enforcement point can make decisions by it self based on
-signed claims.
-Commonly agents receive a JWT uppon authentication/login and
+Commonly, agents receive a JWT uppon authentication/login.
+Then, that token is
-then they provide that token with each request to a secured resource/API.
+supplied with each request to a secured resource/API, as a proof of authority.
 Token access is "eyes only".
 Time constraints may be used to reduce risk.
+It is
-It is recommended to include (and enforce) more details about the client to
+recommended to include (and enforce) more details about the client, e.g., a TLS
-prevent use of hijacked tokens, e.g, the TLS client fingerprint.
+client fingerprint, to prevent use of hijacked tokens.

-# High-level API
+# High-Level API

 Server-side security can be applied with a standard `http.Handler` setup.
 The following example denies requests to `MyAPI` when the JWT is not valid,